VnumpyZ806/R_data_analytics/README.md

 Data Analytics Telco project executed at Machine Learning module during the completion of MSc Business Analytics degree.
 The objectives of the project are as follows:
 1) Overview of the typical customer profile within Telco-Customer-Churn.csv dataset
-2) Which customers are likey to churn and
+2) Which customers are likely to churn and
 3) What are the potential chances of their retention
 #
 Please refer to: